 Leadership and the lessons from an empire in decline – in 10th century Baghdad

-Two things are vital during a global pandemic – a vaccine and leadership.
-A vaccine isn’t expected at least for a year – so what about leadership?
+If there’s anything that’s needed in a global pandemic it is a vaccine and leadership.
+A vaccine is not expected at least for a year, but what about leadership?

-The election (or selection) of a leader matters enormously, something recognised by Plato in Athens in the fourth century BC and Arab philosopher Al-Farabi in 10th century Baghdad.
+The election (or selection) of a leader matters enormously, something that was recognised by Plato in the Athens of fourth century B.C. and Arab philosopher Al Farabi in 10th century Baghdad.

 The lessons from 10th century Baghdad are dreadfully relevant to 21st century America.